 T8 fluorescent tubes are wider in diameter, at 1 inch (2.5cm).
 The connector pins on each end of a T8 fluorescent tube are 13mm apart.
 It's called a G13 base, since the pins are 13mm apart.
 Note that older model T10 and T12 fluorescent tubes share the same G13 base as T8 tubes - so a T8 LED replacement tube light will work just fine in a T10 or T12 fixture.

-Choosing the right light Step #2: Ballast compatible, or Ballast Bypass (Direct line voltage)
+Choosing the Right Light: Ballast Compatible or Ballast Bypass (Direct Line Voltage)

 There are two main varieties of LED tube lights - Ballast Compatible, which work with the existing fluorescent fixture ballast in place, and Ballast Bypass, which require the ballast to be bypassed or removed.
 Choose a Ballast Compatible LED fluorescent tube replacement for a direct swap, plug and play led tube light.